|UPDATED: March 24, 2017|

 The ability of an organization to absorb the impact of a business interruption, and continue to provide a minimum acceptable level of service.

 The reaction to an incident or emergency to assess the damage or impact and to ascertain the level of containment and control activity required.
-In addition to addressing matters of life safety and evacuation, Response also addresses the policies, procedures and actions to be followed in the event of an emergency.

 Process of planning for and/or implementing procedures for the repair of hardware, relocation of the primary site and its contents, and returning to normal operations at the permanent operational location.